LRKFallon/NVDA-financial-analysis/README.md

 The full workflow is to start with bash for windows, git, replit, github autopilot, jupyter notebook, tableau, output to excel or machine readable pdfs

 The data is taken from Yahoo finance.
-Future data sources will be from SEBI, RBI, NSDL, CSDL etc
+Future data sources will be from SEBI, RBI, NSDL, CSDL, etc.